 During digestion, the body converts casein A-1 into a lectin-like protein called beta-casomorphin, which is thought to cause autoimmune diseases.

-Nevertheless, those who want to lose weight with a carnivore diet meal plan should avoid milk or yogurt, as lactose is sugar and will promote weight gain.
+Nevertheless, those who want to lose weight with a carnivore meal plan should avoid milk or yogurt, as lactose is sugar and will promote weight gain.

 Strict carnivores also avoid processed meat due to unwanted additives.